We Wish to Inform You That Tomorrow We Will Be Killed with Our Families: Reception and criticism

-This book won numerous awards, including the 1998 National Book Critics Circle award, the Los Angeles Times Book Prize, the 1999 Guardian First Book Award and the George K. Polk Award for Foreign Reporting.
+This book won numerous awards, including the 1998 National Book Critics Circle Award, the Los Angeles Times Book Prize, the 1999 Guardian First Book Award and the George Polk Award for Foreign Reporting.

 Africanist René Lemarchand criticizes the book:

 What is missing from Gourevitch's account is the how and why of the killings.
 It is one thing to describe the horror, another to explain the motivations that occasioned the carnage. ...
 The absence of attention to the history of the country creates a portrait of a genocide that is insensitive to the complexity of the circumstances.
 In essence, Gourevitch's story reduces the butchery to the tale of bad guys and good guys, innocent victims and avatars of hate.
 His frame of reference is the Holocaust.

 The book was featured as one of the first Brotherhood 2.0 book club books.
 In 2019, it was ranked by Slate as one of the 50 best nonfiction books of the past 25 years.